xiuyuan0216/cse15l-lab-reports-2/lab_report_2.md

 >By adding an extra if statement, we exclude the possibility of EmptyStackException, as when the stack is empty, it breaks the for loop.

-# 3. Solving the Problem of Not Instantiating Varaible
+# 3. Solving the Problem of Not Instantiating Variable

 >During the lab, to deal with many test methods, we try to use @Before and setUp() method to instantiate all the variables.
 However, cannot find symbol occurs when we use command line to run the test program.